abhinavbatra06/abhinavbatra06/README.md

 ---

 ### 🚀 **About Me**
-I’m a Product Analyst with over 5 years of experience turning data into meaningful insights that drive decisions and measurable outcomes.
-My journey spans industries like programmatic advertising, food delivery, and health tech, where I’ve tackled challenges in operational efficiency, sales analytics, app growth and retention, and customer behavior.
+I’m a Master’s student in Data Science at New York University, building on over 5 years of experience as a Product Analyst.
+My work has focused on turning data into meaningful insights that drive decisions and measurable outcomes.
+I’ve tackled challenges in industries like programmatic advertising, food delivery, and health tech, addressing operational efficiency, growth and retention , customer behavior and segmentation.

 I specialize in designing experiments, uncovering root causes, and keeping decision-makers data-informed—whether it’s through detailed measurement frameworks or actionable reporting.
-I’ve collaborated with a wide range of stakeholders, including CEOs, product managers, analytics teams, sales, finance, and HR, often leading product initiatives and working closely with tech teams to deliver impact.
+I’ve collaborated with a wide range of stakeholders, including business leadership, product managers, analytics , operations, finance, and HR, often leading initiatives and working closely with tech and product teams to deliver impact.

-What makes me stand out is my ability to manage the entire data lifecycle—from discovery to experimentation to measurement—translating complex data into clear, actionable insights that drive business direction.
-I excel at bridging the gap between data and strategy, ensuring every decision is grounded in measurable value and aligned with business goals.
+What makes me stand out is my ability to manage the entire data lifecycle—from data collection , storage , processing to insights, experimentation, solutioning (for data products), measurement, and automation—before transferring ownership to tech for scalability.
+I see myself as a strategist who connects the dots between data and business, ensuring every decision is grounded in measurable value and aligned with organizational goals.

-Looking ahead, I aim to continue empowering objective decision-making while advancing into predictive analytics, delivering insights that scale with the needs of tomorrow.
+Currently, I’m diving into classic machine learning techniques and use cases, building on a foundation rooted in the undeniable importance of numbers.
+After all, who can truly skip statistics?
+It’s the language of patterns, the backbone of decision-making, and the lens through which I decode everyday challenges.
+Whether uncovering hidden insights or guiding impactful strategies, I see data not just as numbers but as the key to understanding and shaping the world around us.

 ---